slambdev/create-issues-action/README.md

 General instructions on how to setup a GitHub action with Docker can be found [here](https://docs.github.com/en/actions/creating-actions/creating-a-docker-container-action).

-For a Typescript project, we need to do the following to setup your GitHub action:
+For a Typescript project, we need to do the following to setup your GitHub action using Docker:

-1. Add a Dockerfile
+1. **Add a Dockerfile**

   Add the following contents to your Dockerfile.
 This will set the builder to node (you are welcome to use any version you would like) and copy all of the files in your directory to the `/` directory in the Docker volume.
 Afterwards, it will run a file called `entrypoint.sh` which we will add in the next step.

   ```dockerfile